 Spence Behmer is a Professor in the Department of Entomology (since 2005) and the founding chair of the Ecology & Evolutionary Biology Ph.D.
 Program (established in 2016).
 His research explores the interface between physiology and ecology, with an emphasis on insect nutrition and plant-insect interactions, including their underlying molecular mechanisms.
 Lab web site.

-Ariane Cease, Arizona State University
+Arianne Cease, Arizona State University

-Dr. Arianne Cease is an Associate Professor in the Schools of Sustainability and Life Sciences.
+Arianne Cease is an Associate Professor in the Schools of Sustainability and Life Sciences.
 She is a sustainability scientist with a focus on the ecology and physiology of organisms in social-ecological systems.
 Her research involves interdisciplinary approaches to understand how human-plant-insect interactions affect the sustainability of agricultural systems.
-She is the director of the Global Locust Initiative.
+She is the Director of the Global Locust Initiative.
 Lab web site.

 Anna Childers, USDA